jackal1-66/dpg-documentation/docs/software/doc/expert.md

 ## Cherry-pick and tag

+### How to find the correct commits

+The [request page](../requests_automatic/dpg_pr_report_MERGED.md) lists the hashes of the merged PRs as well as the number of original commits that were associated with that PR.
+If that last number is `1`, the merge-commit hash can be taken as-is and added to the list in the `YAML` configs.
+However, if there are more commits, you need to be more careful and might need to take a look into the actual history of the default branch.

+* If the commits were squashed into one merge commit, the hash can again be taken as-is.
+* If the commits were simply rebased but not squashed, you need to find all these commits now on the default branch. **NOTE** that they will have different commit hashes than the original commits!
+One thing you can do is `git log <merge-commit>` to see the history starting at the merge commit.
+Following that, there will be the other `n-1` commits that need to be cherry-picked.

+If the latter is necessary and you need to browse through some of the repositories before you can run the cherry-picking, to simply get the repositories concerned and to be able to browse them beforehand; see also [above](#initialise).

 ### You cannot cherry-pick everything

 The commits that are chosen to cherry-pick have to live in the history of the default branch.
 If they don't, the tool will abort.